ktoso/rx-wiki/Connectable-Observable-Operators.md

 #### instructs a Connectable Observable to begin emitting values
 Call a Connectable Observable's `connect( )` method to instruct it to begin emitting the objects from its underlying Observable to its subscribing observers.

+The `connect( )` method returns a `Subscription`.
+You can call that object's `unsubscribe( )` method to instruct the Observable to stop emitting values to its subscribers.

+You can also use the `connect( )` method to instruct an Observable to begin emitting values (or, to begin generating values that would be emitted anyway) even before any observer has subscribed to it.

 ## Observable.publish( )
 #### represents an Observable as a Connectable Observable
 To represent an Observable as a Connectable Observable, use the Observable's `publish( )` method.